Mandya Institute of Medical Sciences

 Mandya Institute of Medical Sciences, in short MIMS, is an autonomous government medical college of Government of Karnataka.
-Located on the National Highway 275 of Benagaluru - Mysuru at a distance of 90 kilometers from Bangalore and 46 kilometers from Mysuru.
+Located on the National Highway 275 of Bengaluru - Mysuru at a distance of 90 kilometers from Bengaluru and 46 kilometers from Mysuru.

 Background

 The institution started in the year of 2005 and the 1st batch of students was admitted in the year of 2006.
 The 1st batch of Post Graduate students including Pre and Para Clinical subjects admitted in the year 2010 – 2011.